front-end-foundations/7-ajax-11ty/readme.md

 Note: `{% ... %}` is a liquid [tag](https://shopify.github.io/liquid/basics/introduction/).
 Templating tags create the logic and control flow for templates.

+This looks identical to our hard coded nav.
+Let's add a home link.

 In index.html:

 ```html